 Letter 331: You who come from Greece hold rhetoric in honor, and Hieronymus possesses it in the highest degree.

-I am certain you will admire him when he speaks, and admiring him, I am certain you will come to love him — both for the admiration itself and because he is no more an orator than he is a good man.
-And if it counts for anything that I care about this orator, I will be grateful — and perhaps find a way to repay you.
+When he is speaking, then, I know that you will admire him, and admiring him I know that you will also love him for that very admiration, and because he is no more an orator than he is a good man.
+And if this too shall have any power, namely my caring for the orator, I shall both feel gratitude and perhaps repay it.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.